 Est. Birthdate: December 2014

-Yanay arrived together with our resident male black spider monkey: Rimaq.
-She was found in a cage along the road to the big city of Pucallpa, with no apparent owner.
-Very skinny, and showing stereotypical behaviour, at EV she grew into a beautiful adult female.
-Yanay slowly adapted to outside life in the jungle again and learned to stay away from us humans.
-This process wasn’t easy for her but neither for us.
-In the end she got there and taking up the role of ‘babysitting’ several smaller monkeys during the years, she now has her own beautiful baby girl, named Yayana, to take care of.
+Yanay arrived with our resident male black spider monkey, Rimaq.
+She had been found in a cage along the road to the big city of Pucallpa, with no apparent owner.
+Very skinny and exhibiting stereotypical behaviour, Yanay grew into a beautiful adult female at Esperanza Verde.
+She gradually adapted to life outside the jungle and learned to keep her distance from humans.
+The process wasn’t easy for her, nor for us.
+But in the end, she succeeded, and over the years, she became known for ‘babysitting’ several younger monkeys.
+Eventually, she had a daughter of her own—Yayana—who has been growing up wonderfully, thanks to her excellent motherhood.

 YANAMAYU